greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/parallel_retrieve_cursor.html.md

 title: Retrieving Query Results with a Parallel Retrieve Cursor (Beta)</title>
 ---

-A *parallel retrieve cursor* is an enhanced cursor implementation that you can use to create a special kind of cursor on the Greenplum Database master node, and retrieve query results, on demand and in parallel, directly from the Greenplum segments.
+A *parallel retrieve cursor* is an enhanced cursor implementation that you can use to create a special kind of cursor on the Greenplum Database coordinator node, and retrieve query results, on demand and in parallel, directly from the Greenplum segments.

 ## <a id="topic_about"></a>About Parallel Retrieve Cursors